ethanlee515/Compiler/README.md

 ## TODO
 * Fix the bugs... does this thing even work most of the time?
+* Get rid of the stupid uintptr_t shenanigans somehow.
-* Switch to C++17, with smart pointers, enum classes, and variants
+* Don't use ancient C++.
+Use smart pointers, enum classes, and variants.
 * Actually write the interpreter
 * Write code generation for x86